haitaim/wizard-book/chapter1/exercises.md

 etc...

-Based on the above, we can remove the recursive definition Knuth up-arrow notation.
+Based on the above, we can remove the recursive definition with Knuth up-arrow notation.

 h(n) = 2^^n